Washoku Explorers: Tofu, a regional specialty

 October 30, 2017

-A Special type of Tofu
+A special type of tofu

-The three visitors encountered much more than could be covered in a single TV program, and this led to the idea of having the director provide additional commentary on their culinary adventures.
 In the first of a series of special features on Washoku Explorers, we’ll look at the fascinating world of tofu, a product that is becoming increasingly popular outside Asia, especially among the health conscious.

 Our traveling gourmets visited a 100-year old tofu shop in Gokayama, a valley surrounded by soaring mountains.
 The third-generation owner, Kihei Iwasaki, makes tofu by hand every day using local soybeans and spring water.